 Discount Utah Lift Tickets

 Listed below are all of the Utah ski resorts on their prices for ski passes.
-These prices are for the 2015-16 REGULAR SEASON.
+These prices are for the 2018-19 REGULAR SEASON.
 Understand that prices fluctuate day-to-day at most resorts and likewise the deals we have might be higher or lower than listed here, depending on your ski dates.
-Our prices are listed for a normal day in January that is not a weekend or a holiday.
+Our prices are listed for a normal day in January that is not a holiday.

 |Ski Resort||1-Day Adult